Global Small-Cap Equity Fund

 Market Context

-• The global small-cap market (Morningstar Developed Markets Small Cap Index) rose 7.3% in Canadian dollar terms in the first quarter.
+• The global small-cap market (Morningstar Developed Markets Small Cap Index) declined 2.0% in Canadian dollar terms in the second quarter.

 Portfolio Specifics